 Spouse as Cosigner or Joint Applicant

-Finances are one of the main strains on a relationship, reducing your debt burden with the help of your spouse can only strengthen the marriage and your relationship while you’re starting your life together.
-Money can be saved for purchasing a home, children, vacation, or even retirement.
+Finances are one of the main strains on a relationship, and reducing your debt burden with the help of your spouse can only strengthen the marriage and your relationship while you’re starting your life together.
+Money can be saved for purchasing a home, paying for your children’s education, vacation, or even retirement.
 It also doesn’t hurt to feel more unified as a couple.

 There are several reasons why this makes sense:

-- Savings for the family – If your spouse has a better credit score than you then the family collectively can save potentially thousands of dollars in interest payments or reduce monthly payment considerably.
-As an example, if you have a 20-year loan of $50,000 at a 5.0% interest rate as a solo borrower.
-Even a slight lowering of interest rate from 5.0% to of 4.5% by having your spouse as a cosigner on such a loan will save the family $6,630 over the life of the loan.
+- Savings for the family – If your spouse has a better credit score than you then the family collectively can save potentially thousands of dollars in interest payments or reduce monthly payments considerably.
+As an example, if you have a 20-year loan of $50,000 at a 5.0% interest rate as a solo borrower, even a slight lowering of the interest rate from 5.0% to 4.5% by having your spouse as a cosigner will save the family $6,630 over the life of the loan.

-- Power of combined income– Sometime, the benefit comes from not a better credit score of your spouse but comes from using the combined household income.
-Some online loans marketplaces such as Lend-Grow will even allow you to use your spouse’s income without adding them as cosigner so long proof of marriage and spouse’s income can be verified.
+- Power of combined income– Sometime, the benefit doesn’t come from your spouse’s better credit score but from using the combined household income.
+Some online loan marketplaces such as Lend-Grow will even allow you to use your spouse’s income without adding them as cosigner so long as proof of marriage and spouse’s income can be verified.

 - Simplify finances – Additionally, if both you are your spouse have student loans, combining student loans with refinancing will greatly simplify your life.
 Now, you won’t be able to consolidate your federal student loans together, but you can refinance them together.
 If you combine your loans, you’ll have only one payment to worry about, reducing the risk of a missed payment and late fees.